 The lowest paid persons employed under a contract of employment with the Council are employed on full time 37 hours equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure.
-From 1 April 2019 the minimum spinal point increased to £17,842 (basic full time equivalent) in accordance with the nationally agreed NJC pay award.
-This equates to £9.00 per hour.
+From 1 April 2021 the minimum spinal point increased to £17,842 (basic full time equivalent) in accordance with the nationally agreed NJC pay award.
+This equates to £9.25 per hour.
 Modern Apprentices are not included within the definition of 'lowest paid employees' as they are engaged on Apprentice terms and conditions.
-The Council adheres to the National Living Wage (NLW) for Apprentices where necessary.
+The Council applies the National rates based on age for Apprentices.